ontolex/morph/draft.md

 (use this for drafting text fragments, the HTML template is under [index.html](index.html) -- but this is empty)

 June 2024 - Revised the definitions so as to make them up do date with the diagram, removed unnecessary comments and notes, added .ttl examples (MP)
-When given and unless marked otherwise, definitions follow the wording of

 Current diagram under [doc/diagrams](doc/diagrams).